 Structured point configurations have generated much interest in recent years in connection with their role in applications to coding theory, wireless beam-forming, and compressed sensing.
 Some of these configurations, like packings which have maximal separation of elements, arise naturally in communications due their optimal properties for quantization.
-Multiple-Input Multiple-Output (MIMO) wireless communication is one of the main areas where such configurations (called {\it Grassmannian constellations}) have gained interest due to desirable statistical properties for signal transmission \cite{ARU,hmr,LHS,ZWG}.
+Multiple-Input Multiple-Output (MIMO) wireless communication is one of the main areas where such configurations (called {\it Grassmannian constellations}) have gained interest due to desirable statistical properties for signal transmission and other domains \cite{ARU,hmr,LHS,TSR,ZWG}.

-An optimal packing of lines or subspaces in $\F^d$ ($\F=\R,\C$, or $\mathbb{H}$) satisfies that the minimal pairwise {\it chordal distance} is maximized over all choices of collections of $k$-dimensional subspaces in $ \F^{d}$, $\Phi=\{\pmb{\varphi}_{j}\}_{j=1}^N$.
-The difficulty in designing such codebooks is demonstrated by the extensive literature addressing attempts to numerically and algebraically devise means to construct optimal and near-optimal packings.
-Conway, Hardin, and Sloane pioneered numerical searches for real packings \cite{CHS} hosting an online database of these configurations \cite{Slo}.
+An optimal packing of lines or subspaces in $\F^d$ ($\F=\R,\C$, or $\mathbb{H}$, however we focus here on $\F=\C$) satisfies that the minimal pairwise {\it chordal distance} is maximized over all choices of collections of $k$-dimensional subspaces in $ \F^{d}$, $\pmb{\Phi}=\{\pmb{\varphi}_{j}\}_{j=1}^N$.
+The difficulty in designing such codebooks is demonstrated by the extensive literature (see \cite{bgm,cbs,MD,YRP} for instance) addressing attempts to numerically and algebraically construct optimal and near-optimal packings.
+Conway, Hardin, and Sloane pioneered numerical searches for real subspace packings \cite{CHS} hosting an online database of these configurations \cite{Slo}.

 For simplicity, we address here only the case that $k=1$, corresponding to the problem of packing lines.
 In this case, lines may be identified with points in the projective space $\FP^{d-1}$, and so we will call such packings {\it optimal projective codes}.
 Any line through the origin in $\F^d$,